dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 <br>4.7 File Explorer
 <br>4.8 Data Sources

-5. <ins>Code with usages of Numpy, Model Builder, Arcpy, etc:</ins> The script, process flow, and implementation of code and the software used is listed throughout the "steps" of the industry problem
+5. <ins>Code with usages of Numpy, Model Builder, Arcpy, etc:</ins> <br>
+The script, process flow, and implementation of code and the software used is listed throughout the "steps" of the industry problem

-6. <ins>Approach commenting, testing, status updates, and reporting:</ins> Periodic review and updates will likely need to be completed on the software and tools created.
+6. <ins>Approach commenting, testing, status updates, and reporting:</ins> <br>
+Periodic review and updates will likely need to be completed on the software and tools created.
 Input from users should be encouraged and expanded upon to ensure capabilities reflect the goals of the tools.
 Testing of the software should be done initially before rolling out the tools company-wide, and periodic testing should be done to ensure accuracy.

-7. <ins>Deploy, maintain, and archive your software:</ins> Saving all of the ouputs, including coding scripts, master well databases, and ArcGIS custom maps should be done in robust files tailored to the users preference.
+7. <ins>Deploy, maintain, and archive your software:</ins> <br>
+Saving all of the ouputs, including coding scripts, master well databases, and ArcGIS custom maps should be done in robust files tailored to the users preference.
 Maintanence of the tools can be acheived through building out error-debugging code, AddMessage() methods, and input filters to ensure proper use of tools and databases.